ferdouszislam/php-clean-code/README.md

 ### 6.4 Class Traits ([code example](#class-traits-declaration-code-go-back))
 - The `use` keyword used inside the classes to implement traits MUST be declared on the next line after the opening brace.
 Each `use` trait statement should be on its own line and have a blank line if there are other elements of the class afterwards.
-- When using the `insteadof` and `as` operators they must be used as follows taking note of indentation, spacing, and new lines.
+- When using the `insteadof` and `as` operators they must be used as shown in [code example](#class-traits-declaration-code-go-back) taking note of indentation, spacing, and new lines.

 ### 6.5 Anonymous classes ([code example](#anonymous-class-declaration-code-go-back))
-- Anonymous classes must be declared as follows taking note of indentation, spacing, and new lines.
+- Anonymous classes must be declared as shown in [code example](#anonymous-class-declaration-code-go-back) taking note of indentation, spacing, and new lines.

 ## 7. Closures ([code example](#closure-declaration-code-go-back))
 - Put a space after the `function` keyword, and a space before and after the `use` keyword.